UO Equal Pay Case Dismissed

 The UO decided not to give Freyd a raise “after concluding that Professor Freyd was compensated at a higher rate than the majority of professors in the College of Arts and Sciences and that any discrepancy between Professor Freyd’s salary and her male colleagues was attributable to retention raises (which Professor Freyd never sought) and significant differences in job duties.”

-Freyd filed the lawsuit.
-UP economics professor Bill Harbaugh of UO Matters blog has been following the case and he pointed out that back in April, according to the university’s argument, “there can be no such thing as pay discrimination for professors because there are no two professors with the same job classification.”
+Economics professor Bill Harbaugh of UO Matters blog has been following the case and he pointed out that back in April, according to the university’s argument, “there can be no such thing as pay discrimination for professors because there are no two professors with the same job classification.”

 Harbaugh writes, “If I understand it, they are arguing that there is no such job as professor.
 Instead, there are different professor jobs, each with different responsibilities.
 So different that every professor should really be in their own separate, unique, incomparable job classification.”